Designer Modeling through Design Style Clustering: Background

 \section{Background}

-Player modelling, the ability to recognize general socio-emotional and cognitive/behavioral patterns in players \cite{thawonmas2019artificial}, has been appointed by the game research community as an essential process in many aspects of game development, such as designing of new game features, driving marketing and profitability analyses, or as a means to improve PCG and game content adaptation.
-Player modelling frequently relies on ML approaches to create such models out of several sorts of user-generated gameplay data \cite{liapismodellingquality19,melhart2020feel,Drachen2009-playerModellingTombRaider,Holmgard2019-proceduralPersonas,Melhart2019-ModellingMotivation}.
+Player modeling, the ability to recognize general socio-emotional and cognitive/behavioral patterns in players~\cite{thawonmas2019artificial}, has been appointed by the game research community as an essential process in many aspects of game development, such as designing of new game features, driving marketing and profitability analyses, or as a means to improve PCG and game content adaptation.
+Player modeling frequently relies on data-driven and ML approaches to create such models from user data or user-generated gameplay data~\cite{melhart2020feel,Melhart2019-ModellingMotivation,canossa2015towards,Holmgard2019-proceduralPersonas}.

-Using player data from \textit{Iconoscope}, a freeform creation game for visually depicting semantic concepts, Liapis et al. train and compare in \cite{liapismodellingquality19} several ML algorithms by their ability to predict the appeal of an icon from its visual appearance.
-Training models on gameplay data from \textit{Tom Clancy's The Division} has also been used to model, and therefore find predictors of, player motivation \cite{Melhart2019-ModellingMotivation}, which renders a very valuable tool for understanding the the psychological effects of gameplay.
-Former research followed a similar approach in \textit{Tomb Raider Underworld}, training player models on high-level playing behavior data, identifying four types of players as behaviour clusters, which provide relevant information for game testing and mechanic design \cite{Drachen2009-playerModellingTombRaider}.
-Melhart el at. take these approaches one step further by modelling a user's \textit{Theory of Mind} in a human-game agent scenario \cite{melhart2020feel}, finding that players' perception of an agent's frustration is more a cognitive process than an affective response.